SoloDevNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 # What is Twinny?

-Twinny is the definitive, no-nonsense, AI code completion plugin for VS Code.
+Twinny is an AI code completion plugin for VS Code.
 It is also compatible with the VSCodium editor.
 Twinny is designed to seamlessly work with locally-hosted LLMs (large language models), frameworks, and tools.
-It supports FIM (fill in the middle) code completion using real-time, AI-based suggestions that helps with auto-completion as I type my code.
-I can also discuss my code via the sidebar, get function explanations, generate tests, request refactoring, and more.
+It supports FIM (fill in the middle) code completion by providing real-time, AI-based suggestions that help as I type my code.
+I can also discuss my code with an LLM via the sidebar, where I can:

-There are many other features that Twinny provides.
+* Get explanations for how a function works,

+* Ask the LLM to generate tests,

+* Request code refactoring,

+* and more.

 [https://marketplace.visualstudio.com/items?itemName=rjmacarthy.twinny](https://marketplace.visualstudio.com/items?itemName=rjmacarthy.twinny%E2%86%97)↗.